hhru/api/docs_eng/vacancies.md

 area.id | string | Region ID
 area.name | string | Region name
-area.url | string | URL for getting information on the region published_at | string | Date and time of vacancy publication employer | object | Brief description of employer.
+area.url | string | URL for getting information on the region created_at | string | Date and time resume was created published_at | string | Date and time of vacancy publication employer | object | Brief description of employer.
 See field description in [employer information](employers.md#item). employer.blacklisted | boolean | Whether all vacancies of the employer are added to the [list of hidden](blacklisted.md#employers)